My dearest friends, I began this post with something that many people, including myself, don’t want to hear: that things are going to be okay.

 I’ve watched my groups be affected.
 Islamophobia has spiked, is rampant, and will not decline anytime soon.
 Finding out that two mosques were burned down across the country in one week almost broke me, if I’m going to be honest.
 When my people get terrorized, who is there to say something about it?
 The room is quiet but a few whispers.

-And then there is my fellow mentally ill, a term I use with great endearment.
+And then there is the future of mental health.
 With the repeal of ACA, I don’t know how many people I serve will lose their access to mental health treatment, and that kills me.
 I’m brought to tears every time I think about it.
-And I know there will come the day, this year, when I will have to seek new insurance without the protections of ACA.
-As it stands, that could mean that I will lose access to my desperately needed treatment.
-Which, honestly, could mean that I will die.
+What happens to those with mental health conditions who need new insurance without the protections of ACA?
+As it stands, that could mean that they will lose access to desperately needed treatment.
+Which, honestly, could mean that people will die.

 So with that I just focus on what I can do now.
 Continue to advocate.
 Try my best to stay updated on politics.
 Take some time at least once per month to just sit down and make calls or write emails.
 Write a blog post every once in awhile (no promises though).
 Do not divide myself from people I care about because of political differences; seek to understand and work together.
 The list goes on.